 3. Common Goal

 Being part of something larger than yourself and working toward a common goal is always good, always.
+Teams succeed and fail together and the value of group effort is reinforced every day.

 4. Sense of Belonging